• Skip to primary navigation

 • Use the scoop and sweep method for measuring the flour.
 To do this, use a spoon to put the flour into a measuring cup.
 Then, level the flour with a knife.
 This prevents flour from being packed in.

 • Use a fine mesh strainer to sift the cocoa powder and baking soda.
-Sifting the cocoa powder and baking powder will help distribute the flavor.
+Sifting the cocoa powder and baking soda will help distribute the flavor.
 No one wants to bite into a small clump of baking soda;)

 • All-purpose flour can be used in place of white whole wheat flour.